France–South Korea relations: Arrival of Roman Catholic priests

-Initial French involvement in the 19th century focused on facilitating and defending the spread of Roman Catholic Christianity in Korea.
+Initial French involvement in the 19th century focused on facilitating the spread of Roman Catholic Christianity in Korea.
 The first French missionary to Korea, Father Philippe Maubant, arrived in the country in 1836.
 After that date, missionaries would continue to come to Korea from China, often at great risk.
 In September 1846, the French Admiral Jean-Baptiste Cécille sailed to Korea in order to obtain the release of an imprisoned Korean priest named Andrew Kim Taegon, but Kim was soon executed.
-In 1847, after various involvements in Vietnam and Okinawa, Cécille again sailed to Korea to try to infiltrate some missionaries, but his ship ran aground and he had to be rescued by a British ship.
+In 1847, after various involvements in Vietnam and Okinawa, Cécille again sailed to Korea to try to establish some missionaries, but his ship ran aground and he had to be rescued by a British ship.